Who Can Sue for Wrongful Death in Oregon?

 • Punitive damages in cases of extreme negligence or intentional harm

 There’s no set amount for wrongful death claims in Oregon.
-The potential compensation depends on various factors, including:
+The potential compensation depends on several factors, including:

 • The deceased person’s age and life expectancy